 What’s a Style?

-A “style” is really just a collection of colors to be applied to different properties of controls and indicators.
+A “style” is a collection of colors to be applied to different properties of controls and indicators.
 You choose the colors and can apply them to things like button outlines and fills, label text, or graph lines.

 Configured styles are stored in a style file (.STYL), which is a text file that contains the data needed to color the front panel elements.
 It holds your chosen default colors for all supported controls and indicator types, as well as any specific colors picked for each individual VI.
 You can have multiple style files with various color palettes, and you’re able to change them out as you please.